chloenumber1/intro-python/chapter_4/chapter_4_notes/chapter_4_notes.md

 - *4.2.2 Forgetting to Indent Additional Lines*:
     - 4.2.2.1 Forgotten Indent of ADDITIONAL Lines: if you forget to indent additional lines, it may not generate an error message but it will cause unexpected code behavior.
 This is a logical error.
 - *4.2.3 Indenting Unnecessarily*:
+    - 4.2.3.1 Indenting Unnecessarily: when you add an indent where it doesn't need to be, you'll typically generate an error.
-- *4.2.4 Indenting Unnecessarilt After the Loop*:
+- *4.2.4 Indenting Unnecessarily After the Loop*:
 - *4.2.5 Forgetting the Colon*:

 **4.3 Making Numerical Lists**